Kattis91/with-travel-in-mind/README.md

   ![image](https://res.cloudinary.com/dx0imlozl/image/upload/v1700779156/success-sign-out_qlg9wm.png)
   </details>

+## Testing and Validation

+Detailed testing of the site can be found at [TESTING.md](TESTING.md).

+Testing includes following:

+- Validator testing
+- Responsivness & Browser Compability Testing
+- Manual Testing
+- Testing of User Stories

 ## Fixed Bugs

 - NavBar logged-in and logged-out view failed upon signing in.
 The user was directed to the homepage, but the navbar showed the links for logged out users.